1.1.T.52 The 50% rule (ACCS (child wellbeing))

 Once a service has reached or exceeded the 50% limit, additional certificates given do not take effect.
 Instead, the approved provider can apply to Centrelink to make an ACCS (child wellbeing) determination for children in excess of the 50% limit.

-The percentage limit can be varied, up or down by the Department of Education.
-Providers can apply to the Department of Education for a higher percentage which may be approved if appropriate.
+The percentage limit can be varied, up or down by the Department of Education, Skills and Employment.
+Providers can apply to the Department of Education, Skills and Employment for a higher percentage which may be approved if appropriate.